-We use a cosine learning rate with $\gamma=0.5$ and its initial learning rate is set to $1\times 10^{-4}$.
-This pre-training with $L_1$ loss helps the model converge to a certain range.
-Second, the generator is trained using the loss function defined in Eq.~\ref{eq:final_loss} with $\omega_1=1\times 10^{-2}, \omega_2 = 1, \omega_3=3\times 10^{-5}$.
-The temperature $(t_{pos}, t_{neg})$ is set to $(0.5, 1.5)$.
-Due to the trade-off between number of mini-patches and computation resource, the size of mini-patch is $8\times 8$.
-The learning rate is set to $2\times 10^{-5}$ and cosine learning rate is applied to a decay schedule.
-For the optimization, we use the Adam algorithm \cite{adam} with $\beta_1=0.9$ and $\beta_2 = 0.999$.
-We implement our models with PyTorch and train on 4$\times$ A100 GPUs.
+We employed a cosine learning rate with a decay rate of $\gamma=0.5$ and an initial learning rate of $1\times 10^{-4}$.
+This pre-training step with $L_1$ loss facilitates the model to converge to an appropriate range.
+In the second stage, we trained the generator with the loss function defined in Eq.~\eqref{eq:final_loss}, where $\omega_1=1\times 10^{-2}, \omega_2 = 1$, and $\omega_3=1\times 10^{-2}$, due to the small real value of perceptual loss $L_p$ and the generally large value of DECLoss $L_d$.
+We set the temperature $(t_{pos}, t_{neg})$ to $(0.5, 1.5)$, and we used a patch size of $8\times 8$, given the trade-off between the number of patches and computational resources.
+The learning rate was set to $2\times 10^{-5}$, and the cosine learning rate was decayed according to a schedule.
+We employed the Adam algorithm \cite{adam} for optimization, with $\beta_1=0.9$ and $\beta_2 = 0.999$.
+The models were implemented using PyTorch and trained on 4$\times$ A100 GPUs to ensure computational efficiency.